AscensionGameDev/Intersect-Engine/README.md

 #### Required

 - [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), verified for v7.0.11 (SDK 7.0.401)

-#### Optional (strongly recommended)

-- git: required for cloning submodules, if you want to do this manually this is not needed
+- git: required for cloning submodules, if you want to do this manually you don't need this and use the .zip download but that is not supported
   - Tested on 2.42.0

 ### Getting started